 To follow up on my last post – I did another episode of The Aloyna Show where I took a SWAG at who I think is responsible for the murders of the international medical team headed by Dan Terry and the other nine internationals including the fiancee of a good friend of mine and super all around human being Dr. Karen Woo:

 I think it is fair to say that I did not have much more to say on that topic because I remain stunned at what happened to my friends.
 And the bad news just keeps getting worse….The villains set up and took a shot at The Skipper last week and damn near got him.

 The Skipper wasn’t injured in this blast – nobody was which would make one think that maybe it was a warning.
 But for those of us who live with this shit daily it is impossible to figure out what is going on.
 The big reason for that is a factor I have gone over many times before and that is the Taliban are as stupid as the day is long.
-They could have set that bomb for The Skipper expecting it to blow him to kingdom come, they could have set it up to just make noise because he is The Skipper and nobody on any side of this conflict wants to see the only outside the wire EOD team in the country go back behind the wire and become for all intents and purposes useless.
+They could have set that bomb for The Skipper expecting it to blow him to kingdom come, they could have set it up to just make noise because he’s The Skipper and nobody on any side of this conflict wants to see the only outside the wire EOD team in the country go back behind the wire and become for all intents and purposes useless.
 There is no Taliban proficiency matrix with which to judge attacks because of the wide disparity in competence between various Taliban units.
 Look at this article from The Atlantic; even the Lib media is figuring out that we are fighting a bunch of clowns.
-Of course that bring the real question to mind which is why aren’t we beating the snot out of them but I’m going to leave that alone for another post or two.
+Of course that brings the real question to mind which is why aren’t we beating the snot out of them but I’m going to leave that alone for now.
 From the Atlantic article linked above: